notthebee/infra/README.md

 This repo is a living document of me trying to configure my home server/NAS using the principles of _Infrastracture as Code_.

-You can read more about IaS here: [https://perfectmediaserver.com/concepts/infraascode.html](https://perfectmediaserver.com/concepts/infraascode.html)
+You can read more about IaC here: [https://perfectmediaserver.com/concepts/infraascode.html](https://perfectmediaserver.com/concepts/infraascode.html)

 ### Special thanks
 * David Stephens for his [Ansible NAS](https://github.com/davestephens/ansible-nas) project.
 This is where I got the idea and "borrowed" a lot of concepts and implementations from.